Leptospirosis

 Contact your health care provider if you have any symptoms of, or risk factors for, leptospirosis.

 Avoid areas of stagnant water or floodwater, especially in tropical climates.
-If you are exposed to a high risk area, take precaution to avoid infection.
+If you are exposed to a high risk area, take precautions to avoid infection.
 Wear protective clothing, shoes, or boots when near water or soil contaminated with animal urine.
 You can take doxycycline to decrease the risk.

 Haake DA, Levett PN.
 Leptospira species (leptospirosis).
 In: Bennett JE, Dolin R, Blaser MJ, eds.
 Mandell, Douglas, and Bennett's Principles and Practice of Infectious Diseases.
 9th ed.
 Philadelphia, PA: Elsevier; 2020:chap 239.